Beginner's guide to using email

 - You can also add a recovery email address too if you have one, again, this can help with getting into your account if you have issues with your passwords.

 - You’re then asked for your date of birth and your gender.
-You don’t have to give details about your gender if you’d rather not., but you can find out what they do with this information here and to learn more about how Google uses your birthday click here.
+You don’t have to give details about your gender if you’d rather not., but you can find out what they do with this information and learn more about how Google uses your birthday.

 How to send an email